gemini64/a1-llm/README.md

 - curl
 - a macOS or linux host

-**Note:** This project uses **spacy**, an NLP python module.
+**Note:** This project lists **spacy** as a requirement.
 At the moment the only version that seems to install and work correcly on somewhat recent python versions is **3.8.4**.
 Spacy **3.8.4** is unaviable for arm64 linux hosts, expect the automated setup to fail if you're using this host/arch combination.

 ### 1. Install